Table of Contents

 The programs listed here are inclusive of what is available from the state of Alabama, but is not inclusive of what is available nationally.
 Since this is the case, it’s important to also search for nationwide assistance, enabling individuals to find the programs that best suit their needs.
 One can do this by utilizing our Resource Locator Tool.

-As of July 2017, there are currently three Medicaid assistance programs offered, including the State Medicaid Plan.
-In addition, there is an option for consumer direction of services for those receiving services under either of the two Medicaid waivers.
+As of May 2018, there are currently four Medicaid assistance programs offered, including the State Medicaid Plan.
+In addition, there is an option for consumer direction of services for those receiving services under any of the three Medicaid waivers.

 1) Alabama offers the Elderly and Disabled (E & D) Medicaid Waiver to provide services to allow elderly or disabled individuals who would otherwise require nursing facility care to remain living at home or in the community.
 Services include personal care assistance, respite care, adult day care, home delivered meals, and more.
 Find out more about the Elderly and Disabled Medicaid Waiver eligibility and benefits.